beenotung/content-store/README.md

 ## Background

 Inspired from IPFS but keep it simpler.
-Try to be compatible for zeronet.

 Use case in mind:

 - videos backup system (I do teaching with screen-cast)
 - photo album backend (for online service)
+- storage backend for zeronet

 ## License